computationalmodelling/nbval/README.md

 See `documentation.ipynb` for the full documentation.

 ## Installation
-After cloning this repository, the plugin is installed doing
+Available on PyPi:

+    pip install nbval

+or install the latest version from cloning the repository and running:

-    sudo pip install .
+    pip install .

 from the main directory.
-It can be easily removed with:
+To uninstall:

-    sudo pip uninstall pytest_validate_nb
+    pip uninstall nbval

 ## How it works